 All motions to excuse a member shall be made before the house divides or before the call for yeas and nays is commenced; and any member requesting to be excused from voting may make a brief and verbal statement of the reasons for making such request, and the question shall then be taken without further debate.

 Voting Within Bar Only

 Rule 65.
-Upon a division and count of the house on the question, no member outside the bar of the house shall be counted.
+Upon a division and count of the house on the question, only members at their desk within the bar of the house shall be counted.

 Change of Vote-Private Interest